rengro46/CSS/index.md

 ## Customer Satisfaction Survey

-This is a development project to create a Mail based customer satisfaction survey upon closure of any customer ticket (both for Incidents and Service requests)
+This is a development project to create a mail initiated customer satisfaction survey immediately post closure of any customer ticket (both for Incidents and Service requests)

 ---